sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/verified-sources/rest_api/basic.md

 ### Add credentials

-In the `.dlt` folder, you'll find a file called `secrets.toml`, where you can securely store your access tokens and other sensitive information.
+In the `.data_load_tool` folder, you'll find a file called `secrets.toml`, where you can securely store your access tokens and other sensitive information.
 It's important to handle this file with care and keep it safe.

 The GitHub API [requires an access token](https://docs.github.com/en/rest/authentication/authenticating-to-the-rest-api?apiVersion=2022-11-28) to access some of its endpoints and to increase the rate limit for the API calls.
 To get a GitHub token, follow the GitHub documentation on [managing your personal access tokens](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).